danlunt1976/UM_Bristol/BRIDGESysAdmin.md

 If you do this on eocene, you can send things to other clients using:
 `make -C /var/yp`
+on eocene, as root.

 ### Disk space:
 To change array quota:
+log into e.g. silurian
 `xfs_quota -x -c 'report -h' /export/silurian/array-01`
 `xfs_quota -x -c "limit bhard=50000g [USER]" /export/silurian/array-01`
 `xfs_quota -x -c "limit bsoft=49000g [USER]" /export/silurian/array-01`